 Location:Home >> Detail

 Med One.
 2016 Oct 25; 1: e160020.
 DOI: 10.20900/mo.20160020.

-1 Division of Pediatric Oncology, Catholic University of Rome, Largo A. Gemelli 8, Roma 00168, Italy
+1 Division of Pediatric Oncology, Catholic University of Rome, Largo A. Gemelli 8, Rome 00168, Italy.

-Correspondence: Antonio Ruggiero, MD, Catholic University of Rome, Italy.
+*Correspondending Author: Antonio Ruggiero, MD, Catholic University of Rome, Italy.
 Phone: + 39-06-3058203; Fax: + 39-06-3052751; E-mail: firstname.lastname@example.org.

-Results: A child with an initially misdiagnosed hematodermic tumour located on the posterior region of the left thigh underwent, few months after the clinical onset, a skin biopsy on affected tissue for histopathology which was diagnostic for CD4+/CD56+ hematodermic tumour.
+Results: A child, with an initially misdiagnosed hematodermic tumour located on the posterior region of the left thigh underwent, a few months after clinical onset, a skin biopsy of the affected tissue for histopathology which was diagnostic for CD4+/CD56+ hematodermic tumour.

-The diagnosis of CD4+/CD56+ hematodermic tumour may be complex, especially when an isolated extramedullary involvement is the presenting sign [5, 6].
+Diagnosing a CD4+/CD56+ hematodermic tumour may be complex, especially when an isolated extramedullary involvement is the presenting sign [5, 6].
 Since clinical findings may be non-specific and histopathology is only suggestive, misdiagnosis is likely.
-Clinicians should broaden the differential diagnosis, including malignancies, when unexplained or bad-definite clinical pictures are brought to their attention.
-Early recognition and appropriate treatment are essential in improving the chance of cure for these patients.
+Clinicians should broaden the differential diagnosis, to include malignancies, when unexplained or poorely-defined clinical pictures are provided.
+Early recognition and appropriate treatment are essential to improving a chance to cure these patients.

 No conflict of interests and financial disclosure is present.
 Each author has substantially contributed to the acquisition and analysis of data.